metalbear-co/mirrord.dev/content/docs/overview/architecture/index.md

 #### VS Code Extension

-mirrored’s VS Code extension provides mirrord’s functionality within VS Code’s UI.
+mirrord’s VS Code extension provides mirrord’s functionality within VS Code’s UI.
 When you debug a process with mirrord enabled in VS Code, it prompts you for a pod to impersonate, then runs the debugged process with mirrord-layer loaded into it.

+#### IntelliJ Plugin

+mirrord’s IntelliJ Plugin provides mirrord’s functionality within the IntelliJ UI.
+When you debug a process with mirrord enabled in IntelliJ, it prompts you for a pod to impersonate, then runs the debugged process with mirrord-layer loaded into it.